Monoid: Definition

 Depending on the context, the symbol for the binary operation may be omitted, so that the operation is denoted by juxtaposition; for example, the monoid axioms may be written (ab)c = a(bc) and ea = ae = a.
 This notation does not imply that it is numbers being multiplied.

-A monoid in which each element has an inverse is a group.
+A group is a special case of a monoid where every element has an inverse.

 Monoid structures

 Submonoids

 A submonoid of a monoid (M, •) is a subset N of M that is closed under the monoid operation and contains the identity element e of M. (Note: Some authors omit the requirement that a submonoid must contain the identity element from its definition, requiring only that it have an identity element, which can be distinct from that of M.) Symbolically, N is a submonoid of M if e ∈ N ⊆ M, and x • y ∈ N whenever x, y ∈ N. In this case, N is a monoid under the binary operation inherited from M.

 On the other hand, if N is a subset of a monoid that is closed under the monoid operation, and is a monoid for this inherited operation, then N is not always a submonoid, since the identity elements may differ.
 For example, the singleton set is closed under multiplication, and is not a submonoid of the (multiplicative) monoid of the nonnegative integers.